OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 The directory structure of your repository should look like this:

+``contrib``
+    The directory containing source to be packaged into distributions that can be released separately from OpenMDAO.
+These distributions may or may not depend upon OpenMDAO.
+Distributions that have not yet been approved to be part of ``openmdao.lib`` can live here--as long as their license is compatible with NOSA.
+No proprietary code or GPL code can live in the OpenMDAO repository.

 ``devenv``
-    The directory containing the the OpenMDAO virtual environment.
+    The directory containing the OpenMDAO virtual environment.
 Note that this is not part of the source repository.
 You will build it by running the ``go-openmdao-dev.py`` script that sits at the top of the source repository.

+``docs``
-``docs`` All Sphinx user documentation for OpenMDAO.
-The documentation is broken up into
-    several major documents, each found in a separate  subdirectory, e.g., ``user-guide`` contains the *User Guide,* ``dev-guide`` contains the *Developer's Guide,* and so on.
+    The directory containing all user documentation for OpenMDAO.
+The documentation is broken up into several major documents, each found in a separate subdirectory, e.g., ``user-guide`` contains the *User Guide,* ``dev-guide`` contains the *Developer Guide,* and so on.

+``examples``
+    Python package containing examples of using OpenMDAO.

+``misc``
+    The directory containing miscellaneous scripts and configuration files used by OpenMDAO developers.

+``openmdao.devtools``
+    Python package containing scripts intended for developers and maintainers of openmdao to do things like build the docs or create a release.
+    These scripts assume that the source repository is present, so this package is not distributed as part of an OpenMDAO release.

+``openmdao.lib``
+    Python package containing source for the OpenMDAO standard library of modules.

 ``openmdao.main``
     Python package containing all infrastructure source for OpenMDAO.

-``openmdao.lib``
+``openmdao.test``
-    Python package containing source for the OpenMDAO standard library of modules.
+    Python package containing source for various OpenMDAO plugins used for testing.

+``openmdao.units``
+     Contains the units for doing unit conversion.

 ``openmdao.util``
     Python package containing source for various Python utility routines used by OpenMDAO developers.

-``openmdao.devtools``
-    Python package containing scripts intended for developers and maintainers of openmdao to do things like build the Sphinx docs or create a release.
-    These scripts assume that the source repository is present, so this package is not distributed as part of an OpenMDAO release.

-``openmdao.test``
-    Python package containing source for various OpenMDAO plugins used for testing.

-``openmdao.examples``
-    Python package containing examples of using OpenMDAO.

-``misc``
-    Miscellaneous scripts and configuration files used by OpenMDAO developers.

-``contrib``
-    Contains source to be packaged into distributions that can be released separately from OpenMDAO.
-These distributions may or may not depend upon OpenMDAO.
-Distributions that have not yet been approved to be part of ``openmdao.lib`` can live here, as long as their license is compatible with NOSA.
-No proprietary code or GPL code can live in the OpenMDAO repository.

 .. index:: namespace package